atchai/licensetoken/README.md

 `truffle migrate`

-Insert the contract address into app - app/server.js and app/src/index.js
+Insert the contract address as an environemnt variable - see Prerequisites

 Run the server:
 ```